dekuNukem/duckyPad/getting_started.md

 ![Alt text](resources/pics/sd_slot.jpg)

-* If you decide to use your own SD card, it should be formatted in [FAT32 format](resources/pics/format.PNG).
+* If you decide to use your own SD card, it should be formatted in [FAT32 or FAT](resources/pics/format.PNG).

-### Download the duckyPad configurator
+### Download the duckyPad Configurator

 [Head here to download the latest release](https://github.com/dekuNukem/duckyPad/releases) for Windows, macOS, and Linux.